-Tillamook PUD has also been gradually working to update the office headquarters building to meet ADA requirements and to accommodate modern work practices at the utility.
-The current Tillamook PUD office headquarters was designed and constructed over 30 years.
-As such, several necessary improvements have been identified to keep the facility satisfactory from both an operational and legal perspective.
-Currently, the office renovation project cost is estimated to be $1.7 million.
+Tillamook PUD also completed updates to the office headquarters building in 2021.
+This was a gradual project over the course of several years to bring the building up to date to meet ADA requirements and to accommodate modern work practices at the utility.
+The Tillamook PUD office headquarters office was previously designed and constructed over 30 years.
+As such, several necessary improvements were identified to keep the facility satisfactory from both an operational and legal perspective.
+The office renovation project was completed at the end of 2021, the total cost was just under $2.3 million.

 There are multiple approaches to funding infrastructure and facility improvement projects, including the option to raise customer rates or select from a variety of financing options available.